apigee/streetcarts-tutorial/streetcarts/clients/postman/README.md

 ## Using the script collection and environment

-If you imported the -script collection and environment, you should be able to make calls from top to bottom without having to type in variable values for each.
+If you imported the -scripted collection and environment, you should be able to make calls from top to bottom without having to type in variable values for each.
 Those values are set by script, generally JavaScript in the request's Tests tab.

 The following variables are included in the script environment.